 While any number of things can distract a driver from the road — including eating, adjusting the sound system, or talking to people in your vehicle — the distraction that often has the biggest and most dangerous impact is using a cell phone or other mobile device while driving.
+That is why it is great to look into cars with hands free devices – such as Bluetooth.

 According to National Highway Traffic Safety Administration (NHTSA) data, driving while distracted killed 3,477 people in 2015 and injured an additional 391,000.
 The vast majority of those accidents occurred because the driver was using a cell phone.